Generalized Type II Fusion of Cluster States: The Entanglement of Fusion

 \begin{proof} See details of the computation in \ref{Proof appendix - Lemma - the determinant satisfies} in the proofs appendix. \end{proof} We will mostly work with the determinant since it is easy to calculate.
 The entanglement entropy (\ref{Entropy}) can be calculated using:

 \begin{remark} One can deduce from (\ref{Determinant identities}) that the relevant state $(i,j)$ is a product state iff $U_{1i}U_{2j}=U_{2i}U_{1j}$ or $U_{3j}U_{4i}=U_{3i}U_{4j}$. \end{remark}

-In relation to the sets of final states that we discussed in section \ref{sec:Generalized Type II Fusion and the resulting state} as summarized in table \ref{tab:states_det_s}, the determinant shows that any final state that is a stabilizer state (satisfying the conditions of Theorem \ref{Theorem - when it's cluster state up to 1-qubit gate operation}), or a cluster state up to one-qubit or two-qubit gate operations (satisfying the conditions of Theorem \ref{Theorem - when it can be made cluster state by operating with 2 and 3 qubits gates}), is a maximal entanglement entropy state.
-A final state that is a Weighted graph state (satisfying the conditions of Theorem \ref{Theorem - when it's graph state}) is not necessarily a maximal entanglement entropy state.
+In relation to the sets of final states that we discussed in section \ref{sec:Generalized Type II Fusion and the resulting state} as summarized in table \ref{tab:states_det_s}, the determinant shows that any final state that is a stabilizer state (satisfying the conditions of theorem \ref{Theorem - when it's cluster state up to 1-qubit gate operation}), or a cluster state up to single-qubit gate operations and one two-qubit gate operation (satisfying the conditions of theorem \ref{Theorem - when it can be made cluster state by operating with 2 and 3 qubits gates}), is a maximal entanglement entropy state.
+A final state that is a weighted graph state (satisfying the conditions of theorem \ref{Theorem - when it's graph state}) is not necessarily a maximal entanglement entropy state.
 If $|n(b)|=2$ then by theorem \ref{Theorem - when it's graph state} it is a stabilizer state, thus a maximally entangled state.
 However, if $|n(b)|=1$, then we can represent $a,b,c,d$ in the parametrization (\ref{Parameterization of A,B,C,D in the case of graph state}) (for which $N=1$), and by plugging it in (\ref{Determinant identities}) we get the determinant:

 where we substitute $\chi$ (\ref{The 2-qubits gate between e and n(b) for graph state after z-rotations}) from (\ref{chi by phi1,2}).
 The appropriate eigenvalues (\ref{eigenvalues of the reduced density matrix}) are $\frac{1 \pm \abs{\cos{\frac{\chi}{2}}}}{2}$, from which one can compute the entropy (\ref{Entropy}).
 This is not necessarily a maximally entangled state, as will be shown in the following theorem.